 - Gather all the ingredients.

-- Place the chicken wings in a large bowl and add 1 tsp grated ginger and ¼ cup sake.
+- Place 2 lbs chicken wings in a large bowl.
+Mince or crush 2 cloves garlic with a garlic press.
+Add 1 tsp grated ginger and ¼ cup sake.

-- Add ⅛ tsp kosher salt and freshly ground black pepper.
+- Add ⅛ tsp Diamond Crystal kosher salt and freshly ground black pepper.

-- Rub the chicken wings well with your hands until they’re completely coated in the mix.
+- With your hands, mix the chicken wings well until they’re completely coated in the marinade seasonings.

-- Heat the Dutch oven (I use Le Creuset 4.5 QT) over medium heat.
-Once it’s hot, add 1 Tbsp sesame oil and distribute evenly.
-Add the chicken wings in a single layer, trying not to overwrap.
-If you cook more than 2 lbs chicken wings, you will definitely need to cook in batches.
+- Heat a Dutch oven (I use a 4.5 Le Creuset) over medium heat.
+Once it’s hot, add 1 Tbsp toasted sesame oil and distribute evenly.
+Add the chicken wings in a single layer (try not to overlap too much).
+If you cook more than 2 lbs chicken wings, you will definitely need to cook them in batches.

-Some parts of chicken wings may get overlapped, but that’s okay.
-Cover and cook on medium heat for 4-5 minutes.
+- Some parts of the chicken wings may overlap, but that’s okay.
+Cover and cook on medium heat for 4–5 minutes.

-After 4-5 minutes have passed, open the lid and flip the chicken wings.
-Now, if you are using a pot that is NOT oven-safe, then you want to brown the chicken wings nicely at this stage.
-Don’t turn the wings often and let the wings get nice brown char.
+- After 4–5 minutes have passed, open the lid and flip the chicken wings.
+Now, if you are using a pot that is NOT oven-safe, be sure to brown the chicken wings nicely at this stage.
+Don’t turn the wings often and allow them to develop a nice brown char.
 You may need to increase the heat slightly, depending on the pot you’re using.

-- Lastly add all the ginger juice (roughly 1 tsp) and make sure all the wings are coated in the sauce very well.
+- Lastly add all the ginger juice (about 1 tsp) and make sure all the wings are coated in the sauce very well.

-- Place the Dutch oven in the oven and broil for 3-4 minutes.
+- Place the Dutch oven in the oven and broil for 3–4 minutes.
 Stay in front of the oven to make sure you don’t burn the chicken wings.
-My rack is in the middle and heat element is not too close to the chicken wings.
-Broiling time varies depending on how far your wings are from the heat element.
+My rack is in the middle position and the heating element is not too close to the chicken wings.
+The broiling time varies depending on how far your wings are from the heat element.

-Thinly slice the green onion (green part only) diagonally, and sprinkle over the wings, along with the sesame seeds.
+- Remove the pot from the broiler.
+Thinly slice 1 green onion/scallion (the green part only) diagonally, and sprinkle them over the wings, along with ½ tsp toasted white sesame seeds.
 Serve immediately.